UltraEngine/Documentation/CPP/ParticleEmitter.md

 Base class: [Entity](Entity.md)

-This particle emitter entity can be used to create fire, smoke, explosion, and other effects.
+This entity can be used to create fire, smoke, explosion, and other effects.

 | Property | Type | Description |
 |---|---|---|